Welcome to The Spires Children's Home

-Our ambition for The Spires is to ensure that this is a home for young people to really feel a part of and somewhere where they can find the encouragement, stability and ultimately a sense of belonging they deserve.
+Our ambition is to provide young people with a home environment where they feel at home and somewhere where they can find the encouragement, stability and ultimately a sense of belonging they deserve.

-The Spires is a fun, relaxed and friendly place where there is always something entertaining and interesting going on and where young people are encouraged to get involved with local clubs and community based activities.
+At The Spires, there is always something entertaining and interesting going on and our young people are encouraged to get involved with local clubs and community-based activities.
 Whatever their interest, we always try to find something for every young person to participate in.

-At The Spires we really enjoy the privilege of looking after young people and providing them with the stability and assistance they need in a really caring and positive environment.
-We also like to have fun and so there are always plenty of smiles and laughs along the way.
+We enjoy the privilege of looking after young people and providing them with the stability and assistance they need in a caring and positive environment.

 For children who require 52 week care, we are proud to be able to provide them with a home environment that will give them the stability, support and encouragement they need.
 We offer an integrated package of high quality 52 week residential care and education, in conjunction with our schools, that consistently allows children to realise their potential, both academically and socially.